perthpk/perthpk.github.io/pages/about.md

 You don't need to be young and fit to start Parkour.
 There's no better time to start training than now!

-Check out our Events and Services pages, and come along to one of the many classes or workshops and begin your journey in a safe and positive environment.
+Check out our events, and come along to one of the many classes or workshops and begin your journey in a safe and positive environment.

 And if you're looking for extra training take a look at the casual training link in the services section.